RayHightower/rayhightower.github.com/source/_posts/2013-02-26-atari-pong-rubymotion-objective-c.markdown

 Of course, I introduced a few bugs of my own while developing the Pong game.
 At one point, the velocity of the ball increased every time a player scored.
 It made the game exciting!
 But I didn't know the cause of the acceleration, and good developers strive to maintain better control over their projects.

-I eventually found the problem: When using an NSTimer object to control animation, you have to invalidate the timer at the beginning of each cycle, or the animation will accelerate.
+I eventually found the acceleration problem: When using an NSTimer object to control animation, you have to invalidate the timer at the beginning of each cycle, or the animation will accelerate.
 That's a useful thing to know.

 The rest of my work in RubyMotion went well, and I continue to enjoy the product.
 I plan to update the code once the touch event issues have been resolved.